MicrosoftDocs/sdk-api/sdk-api-src/content/setupapi/nf-setupapi-setupdiinstalldriverfiles.md

 The caller of <b>SetupDiInstallDriverFiles</b> must be a member of the Administrators group if this function is being used to install files.
 However, if this function is being used to build up a file queue, membership in the Administrators group is not required.

 <div class="alert"><b>Note</b>  Only a class installer should call <b>SetupDiInstallDriverFiles</b> and only in those situations where the class installer must perform driver file installation operations after <b>SetupDiInstallDriverFiles</b> completes the default driver file installation operation.
 In such situations, the class installer must directly call <b>SetupDiInstallDriverFiles</b> when the installer processes a DIF_INSTALLDEVICEFILES request.
-For more information about calling the default handler, see <a href="https://www.bing.com/search?q=Calling+Default+DIF+Code+Handlers">Calling Default DIF Code Handlers</a>.</div>
+For more information about calling the default handler, see <a href="devinst.calling_the_default_dif_code_handlers">Calling Default DIF Code Handlers</a>.</div>
 <div> </div>
 The operation of <b>SetupDiInstallDriverFiles</b> is similar to the <a href="https://msdn.microsoft.com/library/windows/hardware/ff552039">SetupDiInstallDevice</a> function.
 However, this function performs only the file copy operations that are performed by <b>SetupDiInstallDevice</b>.